 - 1. Prepare the penultimate copy of your dissertation and obtain your advisor's permission to send it to committee members. - 2.
 Set up an oral examination date that is agreeable to committee members.
 This meeting may not take place until at least three months after your preliminary oral exam. - 3.
-Following the examination, make corrections in the dissertation as suggested by the committee members, and obtain remaining signatures on the Approval Page Form.
+Following the examination, make corrections in the dissertation as suggested by the committee members, and obtain signatures.
 Once approved, you will submit your dissertation electronically to the Graduate College.
 For instructions on submitting your dissertation, visit this page.
-It is important that you adhere to the submission deadline in the semester in which you wish to graduate on the Graduate College's website here. - 4.
-It is customary to give a bound copy of the dissertation to your advisor and to the EDLP department.
+It is important that you adhere to the submission deadline in the semester in which you wish to graduate on the Graduate College's website here.